 Snow is pretty rare in Mississippi.
-And blizzards?
+And blizzards in Mississippi?
 Well, they’re practically non-existent, but they do hit the Magnolia State from time to time.
-One of the worst was the Great Blizzard of 1899.
-Dubbed “the Snow King,” the winter storm hit the U.S. between February 12th and 14th, bringing with it freezing temperatures and plenty of snow and ice.
-To this day, it remains one of the worst blizzards to ever hit the U.S. Take a look:
+The worst blizzard in Mississippi history was the Great Blizzard of 1899.
+Dubbed “the Snow King,” it hit the U.S. between February 12th and 14th, bringing with it freezing temperatures and plenty of snow and ice.
+To this day, it remains not only one of the worst blizzards in Mississippi, but the worst to ever hit the U.S.

 Check out the video below to see more photos from the blizzard.

 Can you imagine this brutal winter in Mississippi?!

 And while this remains the worst blizzard in Mississippi history, it’s not the only blizzard in the state’s past.
 Click here to read about another extremely cold winter in Mississippi.

 Were there any other history-making blizzards in Mississippi?

 There have been a handful of blizzards in Mississippi throughout the years; however, the Southern Ice Storm remains one of the worst blizzards in Mississippi history.
 The blizzard struck in February of 1994, relentlessly pelting the south with immense amounts of ice.
 Unlike most blizzards, it didn’t result in a record snowfall in Mississippi.
 However, that doesn’t mean it was without repercussions.
 More than 80,000 utility poles collapsed under the weight of the ice dropped by the storm, leaving thousands of people without power for extended periods of time.

 What are some fun things to do during winter in Mississippi?